Dominic Brown

+Emmy-nominated Chief Meteorologist Dominic Brown joined WIS in June 2017, becoming the station’s first black chief meteorologist.

 If there's one thing that most people want to know about Dominic, it's about his name.
 Don't let the spelling fool you.
 It's a family name.
-Dominic was named after his dad.
+Dominic is named after his dad.
 But the best way to remember his name is to think of Dennis "The Menace."
 Really!
 You'll have it in no time.

 Dominic is from the Peach State, born and reared in suburban Atlanta in a town called Locust Grove.
 He received his Master of Science in Geosciences/Broadcast Meteorology from Mississippi State University.
-Before arriving at MSU, Dominic received his Bachelor's degree in Broadcast News from the Grady College of Journalism and Mass Communication at the University of Georgia.
+Before arriving at MSU, Dominic received his Bachelor's degree in Journalism/Broadcast News from the Grady College of Journalism and Mass Communication at the University of Georgia.

+During his time at WIS, Dominic has tracked several major weather events that have affected the Palmetto State, including Hurricane Irma in 2017 and Hurricanes Florence and Michael in 2018.
+He also guided viewers through the Total Solar Eclipse in August 2017 as the moon’s shadow carved a path right through Columbia, SC.
+An on-air special produced about the eclipse subsequently earned he and his colleagues an Emmy nomination.
+Dominic was also honored with the 2018 Television Weathercaster of the Year Award of Merit from the South Carolina Broadcasters Association.

-Dominic joins WIS-TV after spending five years as meteorologist at WTKR-TV, the CBS affiliate in Hampton Roads, VA.
+Before joining WIS, Dominic spent five years as a meteorologist, reporter and anchor at WTKR-TV, the CBS affiliate in Hampton Roads, VA.
 He was the station's first black meteorologist.
-While at WTKR, Dominic tracked several major weather events to affect Virginia and Northeastern North Carolina, including Hurricane Sandy in 2012, Hurricane Matthew in 2016, deadly tornado outbreak in Virginia in February 2016 and a deadly tornado along the Virginia Eastern Shore in 2014.
+While at WTKR, Dominic tracked several big weather events to affect Virginia and Northeastern North Carolina, including Hurricane Sandy in 2012, Hurricane Matthew in 2016, a deadly tornado outbreak in Virginia in February 2016 and a deadly tornado along the Virginia Eastern Shore in 2014.

 Dominic began his career at WCTI-TV, the ABC affiliate in Eastern North Carolina.
 He was the first black meteorologist in that station's history as well.
 Dominic spent more than four years as weekend meteorologist/weekday reporter, being on the front line of many weather events, including Hurricane Irene in 2011 and one of the worst tornado outbreaks in the state's history on April 16 that same year.